open-sesame-escape/open-sesame-escape.github.io/content/puzzles/qr-construction/_index.md

 ### Changes you can make to QR codes

 QR codes are designed to be quite resilient to change.
-Because they are designed to be scanned from a camera, they are designed to be readable in the face of noise and misalignment.
+Because they are designed to be scanned from a camera, they are readable in the face of noise and misalignment.
 Thus, it is possible to rotate the QR code or even flip it upside-down and it will still work.